-Click on the images below to enlarge and see more detail on each draft concept plan, or alternatively access via the resources section.
+View more detail on each draft concept plan via the resources section.

 Feedback on the draft concept plans for the Bartlett Street Centre, the open space at Thomas Wemyss Park and the playground at Thomas Wemyss Park closed at 9am on Friday 26 February 2021.